---

 As institutions increasingly adopt DeFi protocols for yield generation, lending, and tokenized assets, the credibility of the crypto ecosystem continues to grow.
 However, addressing compliance and operational challenges will be pivotal in turning institutional interest into tangible capital inflows.

-- Tokenised real-world assets (RWAs) have reached a market size of USD 23 billion, highlighting their potential to revolutionize traditional asset management through fractional ownership and streamlined transactions.
+Tokenised real-world assets (RWAs)—blockchain representations of stocks, bonds, or commodities—have reached a market size of USD 23 billion.
+This shows their potential to revolutionize traditional asset management through fractional ownership and streamlined transactions.

 - Despite the impressive market valuation, institutional funding in the RWA sector remains limited due to ongoing concerns.